A contraindication is when a colonic irrigation/enema should NOT considered.

 (An autoimmune disease in which a person’s immune system attacks various organs or cells of the body) Lupus Patients have been noted to have colon perforations occur from the disease and the use of colonic irrigation/enemas can irritate the colon/bowel further.

 Colonic irrigation/enemas contraindicated during the first and the last trimester of pregnancy.
 May be prescribed by OB/GYN Physician as an enema just prior to childbirth.

 After recent rectal surgery.
 Must be prescribed after a minimum of 12 weeks.

 Insufficient excretion of wastes by the kidneys

-If a Physician has ever diagnosed your client/user with any intestinal conditions, or if your client’s/user’s have been on any medications, which may weaken their intestinal walls, your client/user should obtain a doctor’s release.
-If your client’s/user’s are currently taking medication for Any condition diagnosed by a Physician, your client/user should check with their Physician to ensure the medication will not be interfered with the additional water intake and absorption.
+If a Physician has ever diagnose your client/user with any intestinal conditions, or if your client’s/user’s have been on any medications, which may weaken their intestinal walls, your client/user should obtain a doctor’s release.
+If your client’s/user’s are currently taking medication for Any condition diagnosed by a Physician, your client/user should check with their Physician to ensure the medication will not be interfere with the additional water intake and absorption.